 You can also opt to cook together, which helps in further spreading the cheer.

 For some families, it is traditional to stick to a particular Christmas recipe.
-However, if you are not familiar with it, you can ask for help to keep the tradition of family food alive.
+However, if you are unfamiliar with it, you can ask for help to keep the family food tradition alive.

 You can opt to make a gingerbread house with your friends and family.
 It is pretty easy to make one, especially with the pre-made sets.
 In the absence of this, you can make use of graham crackers, icing, and candy.